September 10, 2021

 Now you have an anecdote you can bring up over dinner about AC/DC’s seriously electric name.

-So now we know that your LED light bulbs need converters, and that these converters are inefficient.
-Because they are so inefficient, all the energy these converters are wasting is turned to heat, and this heat causes components within the converter to degrade.
-As the components degrade, the converter becomes more inefficient, and this positive feedback loop continues until the converter ultimately fails.
+So now we know that your LED light bulbs need converters, and that these converters are inefficient because manufacturers won't spring for the expensive internal drivers.
+Because these drivers are so inefficient, they waste energy in the form of heat, and this heat causes components within the converter to degrade.
+As the components degrade, the converter becomes more inefficient, and this positive feedback loop continues as the LED becomes dimmer and dimmer, and then the converter ultimately fails.

 But you don’t see the converter failing, you just see your lightbulb dying.
 Again.